nahanoo/curves/documentation/documentation.md

 ## Submitting data to the database

 For now you can contact [Prajwal Padmanabha](prajwal.padmanabha@unil.ch) or [Eric Ulrich](eric.ulrich@unil.ch) to add the data to the dashboard for visualization and exporting.
-Shortly, the data will be available for exploration and exportation udder [https://curves.onrender.com/](https://curves.onrender.com/).
+Shortly after, the data will be available for exploration and exportation udder [https://curves.onrender.com/](https://curves.onrender.com/).

 ## Local data parsing and plotting

-If you want to parse and visualize the data yourself you can do that by cloning the [curves](https://github.com/nahanoo/curves) repository locally.
+If you want to parse and visualize the data yourself you can do so by cloning the [curves](https://github.com/nahanoo/curves) repository locally.

 ```bash
 git clone https://github.com/nahanoo/curves.git